Reading and Interpreting STEM Charts

 But this lesson works best with slides that include 1) photos from the production of the Du Bois charts and the Paris World Expo, and 2) examples of Du Bois charts.
 We provide these images within the lesson site so that you can open them in separate browser tabs for display while you lecture.

-Alternatively, you can copy and modify this Google Slides deck with all of the images for this episode.
+Alternatively, you can copy and modify Google Slides deck with all of the images for this episode.

 Subsequent episodes will have links to separate Google Slide Decks with their images.